The ADO data connector for WorkBoard allows the user to pull progress based on available queries in ADO and specified issue status.

 Once you've created an objective, you can create a key result that pulls data from your Azure DevOps projects; as work items are completed in Azure DevOps, your key result is automatically updated to reflect the progress made.

-Note: To create your first key result sourced from Azure DevOps, you'll be asked to authenticate to an Azure DevOps instance through OAuth or by providing a PAT (personal access token).
+- After selecting Azure DevOps from the list of integrations, you'll need to authenticate the instance through OAuth or by providing a PAT (personal access token).

 - Only the specified Work Items: Measures the specific Work Items you include.
 This is good for measuring progress on a specific subset of Work Items and will not include any hierarchical children.

 - Progress by All Work Items (Rollup): Measure progress similar to the “Measure Progress by all Work Items” “Rollup” column available in an Azure DevOps Backlog Board.
 This will NOT include the specified Work Item themselves but will include progress on all Work Items hierarchically below the specified Work Item(s).
 See here for Azure DevOps documentation on Rollups.
 This works well for any hierarchical relationships between Work Items and progress.